EU GDPR hails a new era of data protection where tick-box compliance is replaced by understanding and accountability.

 Some quote NIST Cyber Security and Cyber Essentials as useful approaches.
 Unfortunately, they are not in themselves adequate for meeting regulatory requirements around information security for GDPR.

 ISO 27001 and GDPR

-In using ISO 27001 you can turn your GDPR challenge into an opportunity.
+In usingyou can turn your GDPR challenge into an opportunity.

 Taking your organisation from purely meeting the regulatory requirements to demonstrating an externally accredited ISMS requires just a little more effort.
-However, it will deliver greater organisational benefits in terms of new business opportunities, strengthened data privacy and information security throughout your own organisation and that of your supply chain and, ultimately, reduced risks.
+However, it will deliver greater organisational benefits in terms of new business opportunities, strengthened data information security throughout your own organisation and that of your supply chain and, ultimately, reduced risks.and

 Are you ready to demonstrate GDPR compliance?
 The good news is there’s still time!